-First, we prove a useful lemma that states that two vertices share a character in the labeling only if they are connected by a path.
+First, we state a useful Lemma, that two vertices share a character in the labeling only if they are connected by a path (proof in the full version).

-Lemma 4.2.
+Lemma 2.
 Let c be a character that is contained in $\ell_j(u)$ and in $\ell_j(v)$, for some pair of distinct vertices.
 Then there exists a path between u and v in G^j .